jbusecke/jbusecke.github.io/_posts/2025-05-16-km_scale_hackathon.md

 - being able to seamlessly prototype analysis on a lower zoom level and transition to high resolution for production
 - eliminating complex weighted operations (and the errors associated with them)
 - easy colocation of observational and simulation data (even though at the moment a lot of data has to be regridded to HEALPix first)
-- and it seems that the above properties are also very helpful for ML/AI applications(see e.g. [cBottle](https://nvlabs.github.io/cbottle/)from the Nvidia node)
+- and it seems that the above properties are also very helpful for ML/AI applications(see e.g. [cBottle](https://nvlabs.github.io/cbottle/))

 But the data is fundamentally served in a different shape than I am used to.
 Generally the data will have only a single spatial dimension that describes the unique cell identifier (in addition to e.g. a vertical level, time, etc).

 <div class="text-center" style="padding-bottom: 50px">
   <img src="/img/posts/km_scale_hackathon/healpix_example.png" class="img-fluid" style="max-width:100%">
-  <p class="text-muted">Note how the feedstock still reflects the old name.
-This has to stay that way!</p>
+  <p class="text-muted">A low zoom level HEALPix dataset</p>
 </div>

 To deal with this specific data organization, there are a bunch of different packages and a lot of helper function around (a great starting point is the [awesome-HEALPix repo](https://github.com/pangeo-data/awesome-HEALPix)).
 But I became very curious about the [xDGGS package](https://github.com/xarray-contrib/xdggs).
 At its core, this package is an Xarray accessor that aims to abstract over not just HEALPix, but other DGGS as well.
 To be honest, one of the first things that hooked me was the fact that it enabled me to make an interactive [lonboard plot](https://www.linkedin.com/posts/julius-busecke-a47027117_lonboard-healpix-activity-7328089493410902017-1OHV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAB0DhxcBeLLTv0jgiRXjfFQX459j8mZtltE) within a few minutes - quick data exploration will never *not* get me.
 But the more I learned about DGGS by reading the excellent [design document](https://github.com/xarray-contrib/xdggs/blob/main/design_doc.md) and talking to folks at the hackathon, the more I realized that implementing basic operations on the data (e.g. [spatial subsetting](https://github.com/xarray-contrib/xdggs/issues/16), [up/down scaling](https://github.com/xarray-contrib/xdggs/pull/141), convolution, calculus operators, ...) in a way that can be exposed to users in a generalized interface for multiple DGGS is the right way forward.